Jan Nehera: Business beginnings

-Change of the Business Model
+Change of the business model

 Around 1929, Nehera started contemplating the sale of ready-made clothes in his own stores.
 He was inspired by Bata's style of doing business and also borrowed his idea of prices ending in nines.

-The opening of his first independent store in Prague at Wenceslas Square in 1931 was accompanied by an extensive advertising campaign with the slogan “directly from the manufacturer to the consumer”.
+The opening of his first independent store in Prague at Wenceslas Square in 1931 was accompanied by an extensive advertising campaign with the slogan "directly from the manufacturer to the consumer".
 The campaign reached people so well that, according to the archives, the turnover in the first stores climbed to 100,000 Czechoslovak korunas a day.
 The opening of own stores gave him the opportunity for selling directly to customers.
 Nehera was one of the few businessmen who managed not only to flourish at the beginning of the 1930s during the economic crisis, but he even extended the scope of his services.
 This was so mainly thanks to the full vertical integration of the whole logistic chain, from the production of ready-made clothes to their retail selling, in own factories and own stores.

-Progressive Approach to Business
+Progressive approach to business

 The difference between Nehera and his competition that had a substantially longer tradition was in particular that, unlike Nehera, they were not able to catch a new business trend early or their production was too narrowly specialised.
 Only a few people paid very much attention to promotion like Nehera.
 Alongside a massive campaign, frequent discounts and sales or Bata prices ending in nine, he also published a company magazine in order to motivate his employees.
 Moreover, Nehera did not resist extending his services.
 In addition to selling women's, men's, and children's ready-made clothes, the company also started to offer the tailoring of clothes of its customers as well as the services of public ironing in stores.
 In larger towns, mobile ironing stations were deployed, parking e.g. in front of football stadiums.
 Approximately in the first half of the 1930s, Nehera began providing tailored clothing with a 10% surcharge on the standard price.

-A Period of Prosperity
+A period of prosperity

 In the course of three years, the domestic distribution network extended enormously and therefore, it was necessary to deal with the rationalisation of the production itself.
-Nehera went on a study trip to the USA where he absorbed Henry Ford’s know-how.
+Nehera went on a study trip to the United States where he absorbed Henry Ford's know-how.
 In 1935, Nehera was already employing 1,000 people and the number of stores increased to 76.
 In the second half of the 1930s, when the domestic sales network saw its most productive times, the company's sales reached nearly 20,000,000 Czechoslovak korunas a month.
 The increased number of employees resulted in the lack of qualified workforce and, therefore, in 1937 Nehera established a boarding school for adolescents.